xtuml/training/courses/xtUML Editor Developer Training/Getting Started With Github and eGit/5_create_branch.md

-This lesson teaches you how to create a new branch using egit.
+This lesson teaches you how to create a new branch using EGit.

 <iframe src="//www.youtube.com/embed/Q7Bclax0D1c?rel=0" width="640" height="360" frameborder="0"></iframe>